MdSamsuzzohaShayon/nodejs-email-template/README.md

  - Make it more responsive
  - insert text link working
  - Problem - when moveing up the row more than one step images disapparing
- - Image id is not changing on image move up
+ - Image id is not changing on image move up  ☑️
  - Change block id on deleting any element
- - showing add another row to insert content
+ - showing **add another row to insert content**  ☑️
- - creating extra div - problem with preview
+ - creating extra div - problem with preview ☑️

 ```